policykit/policykit/docs/source/integrations.rst

 1. Deploy an instance of Metagov on the same machine as PolicyKit.
 See `Installing Metagov <https://docs.metagov.org/en/latest/installation.html>`_ for instructions.
 2. In the ``.env`` file in PolicyKit, set the URL for receiving events: ``DRIVER_EVENT_RECEIVER_URL=[POLICYKIT_URL]/metagov/internal/action``
 3. To enable Metagov in PolicyKit, set the ``METAGOV_URL`` in your ``private.py`` file to point to your Metagov instance.
-4. Ensure that the ``/metagov/action`` route is restricted to local traffic.
+4. Ensure that ``/metagov/internal`` is restricted to local traffic.
 Follow the Apache2 example in :doc:`Getting Started <../gettingstarted>`.

 Configuring Metagov